This article includes the following topics:

 - Do not apply abnormal pressure to the window coating with your fingernail or any other item, such as a pen.

 For further information please see our knowledge base article: maintaining your fingerprint reader

 2.2 Check to see if there is any damage to the fingerprint scanner lense

 Inspect the scanner from different angles and ensure that the lense is not cloudy and that there are no scratches and worn down spots on the lense.

-Good condition scanner Damaged Scanner (Scratched Lense) Damaged Scanner (Cloudy Lense)
+Working scanner condition Damaged Scanner (Scratched Lense) Damaged Scanner (Cloudy Lense)

 If you notice damage on the scanner, please take a photo of the damage and send to our support team for further investigation.